defold/doc/docs/en/tutorials/war-battles.md

 7. Set the *Type* property to "Kinematic".

 8. Set the *Group* property to "rockets" and *Mask* to "tanks".
 This causes this game object to detect collisions against object in the group "tanks" that has the mask set to "rockets".

-Since that is what you set the group and mask to in *tank.go* the rockets and tanks will interact physically.
+    Now the group and mask between rockets and tanks match each other so the physics engine will detect when they interact.

     ![rocket collision](images/war-battles/rocket_collision.png)

-Now the engine will detect when these game objects intersect and send messages to them when that happens.
-The last piece of the puzzle is an addition to the rocket's script.
+The physics engine sends messages to game objects that collide.
+The last piece of the puzzle is to add code that reacts to those messages.

 ## Reacting to collisions